-Installation
+Installation Guide

 Step One Have a working Android Mobile Device.
 (Tablets may be functional but have not been tested).

 Step Two Download the APK.
 The file is called RehabTrack v1.0.apk, download this to your android mobile device.

 Step Three Open the Settings Menu on your android mobile device.